rfielding/bc/README.md

 # bc

+## cmd/currency/main.go

+This is an attempt to recreate an Ethereum-like currency with these features:

+- Use accounts with nonces, like Ethereum to represent transactions
+- This is a stateful representation, which means that when a chain of receipts comes in, that you need to explicitly navigate to the spot to add them.
+This way, the account balances are correct, to facilitate the correctness checks.  (still working on this).
+- Currently have an in-memory implementation.
+May move to MongoDB to handle large amounts of data that need indexing.

+## main.go

 This is a POC for how you would garbage-collect a block-chained structure.
 Normally, it's the EVENT stream that is blockchained, rather than the DATABASE that contains all the data.
 A few problems: